-- d.
-The Subrecipient must take reasonable measures to safeguard protected personally identifiable information (PII) consistent with applicable federal, state, and local laws regarding privacy and obligations of confidentiality. - e.
-Subcontracting; Competition. - i.
-All procurements by Subrecipients for work to be performed under an Award shall be conducted in a manner to provide, to the maximum extent practicable, open and free competition in accordance with the requirements of 2 C.F.R. §§ 200.317 through 200.326, "Procurement Standards."
-The Subrecipient shall be alert to organizational conflicts of interest as well as other practices that may restrict or eliminate competition. - ii.
+- ii.
 In order to ensure objective contractor performance and eliminate unfair competitive advantage, contractors that develop or draft specifications, requirements, statements of work, or requests for proposals shall be excluded from competing for such procurements.
 Additionally, contractors that develop or assist with grant applications, planning/feasibility studies, project design, permitting, site investigation and analysis or that otherwise perform work for a Subrecipient that results in such contractor obtaining an unfair competitive advantage as to future stages of the implementation of the project in question shall be prohibited from competing for future procurements related to the project.
-Examples of situations considered to be restrictive of competition include, but are not limited to, those described in 2 C.F.R. § 200.319(a). - iii.
+Examples of situations considered to be restrictive of competition include, but are not limited to, those described in 2 C.F.R. § 200.319(ab). - iii.
 Determination that a contractor has an unfair competitive advantage shall be made on a case by case basis.
-Initially, the Subrecipient shall submit a certification to the Consortium consistent with paragraph f. below providing its finding as to whether a competitive advantage exists, supporting documentation and explanation, and otherwise certifying that the procurement or prospective procurement complies with 2 C.F.R. §§ 200.317 200.326.
+Initially, the Subrecipient shall submit a certification to the Consortium consistent with paragraph f. below providing its finding as to whether a competitive advantage exists, supporting documentation and explanation, and otherwise certifying that the procurement or prospective procurement complies with 2 C.F.R. §§ 200.317 - 200.326327.
 The certification submitted by the Subrecipient shall be evaluated by the General Manager in coordination with the General Counsel, which may request such additional information from the Subrecipient as deemed necessary prior to rendering a determination.
-Notwithstanding the General Manager's determination, in the event the Council, Department of the Treasury, or such other Federal entity having jurisdiction finds that funds paid to a contractor under an Award were improper for any reason, including for violation of 2 C.F.R. §§ 200.317 - 200.326, Subrecipient shall be solely liable for any such amounts and shall return the full amount of the funds in question to the Consortium promptly upon demand.
+Notwithstanding the General Manager's determination, in the event the Council, Department of the Treasury, or such other Federal entity having jurisdiction finds that funds paid to a contractor under an Award were improper for any reason, including for violation of 2 C.F.R. §§ 200.317 - 200.326327, Subrecipient shall be solely liable for any such amounts and shall return the full amount of the funds in question to the Consortium promptly upon demand. - f.

-- f.
 Certification of Compliance with Procurement Standards.
 For all subcontracts for work to be performed under an Award, the Subrecipient shall submit a copy of each executed subcontract and documentation of the competitive procurement process pursuant to which the subcontractor was selected (e.g. invitation to bid, request for proposal, etc.) to the Consortium prior to submitting any invoices for subcontracted work.
-For each subcontract, the Subrecipient shall also submit a certification attesting to the Subrecipient's compliance with the requirements of 2 C.F.R. §§ 200.317 200.326.
-Upon the General Manager's request, the Subrecipient shall also provide such supporting documentation, information, and explanation required to substantiate the Subrecipient's compliance with 2 C.F.R. §§ 200.317 200.326. - g.
+For each subcontract, the Subrecipient shall also submit a certification attesting to the Subrecipient's compliance with the requirements of 2 C.F.R. §§ 200.317 200.326327.; see Form provided by the Consortium at www.gulfconsortium.org/forms.
+Upon the General Manager's request, the Subrecipient shall also provide such supporting documentation, information, and

+- explanation required to substantiate the Subrecipient's compliance with 2 C.F.R. §§ 200.317 200.326327. - g.
 Procurements Conducted Prior to Award.
-A Subrecipient shall be permitted to utilize a contractor that was procured prior to the Award date for work to be performed under an Award so long as such contractor was procured in a manner that complies with 2 C.F.R. §§ 200.317 200.326, and is not otherwise prohibited by state or federal law or regulation or the provisions of the Award.
-The Subrecpient shall submit the certification described in paragraph f. above attesting to its compliance with the requirements of 2 C.F.R. §§ 200.317 200.326 in the selection of such contractor.
+A Subrecipient shall be permitted to utilize a contractor that was procured prior to the Award date for work to be performed under an Award so long as such contractor was procured in a manner that complies with 2 C.F.R. §§ 200.317 200.326327, and is not otherwise prohibited by state or federal law or regulation or the provisions of the Award.
+The Subrecipient shall submit the certification described in paragraph f. above attesting to its compliance with the requirements of 2 C.F.R. §§ 200.317 200.326 327 in the selection of such contractor.
 Subrecipients shall not be permitted to modify the scope of any prior-procured contract to include work to be performed under an Award that was not adequately described in the competitive solicitation pursuant to which the contractor was initially procured, nor may Subrecipients otherwise evade competitive procurement requirements through the use of contracts procured prior to Award.